 In-zone students will be considered if and when vacancies become available in Years 8-11 in 2021.

 A registration of interest form will need to be completed in order to be added to Enrolment Register for vacancies that may become available in these Year Levels at Adelaide Botanic High School.
-Please ensure it is clearly stated on this form what Year Level the child is registering for.

 For further advice please email us.